-Coastal communities, torn between the desire for clean, sustainable energy and an even more compelling desire to protect their livelihoods and the marine environment, responded by filing their own permit applications in an effort to have some control over where offshore energy farms might be located.
+Coastal communities, torn between the desire for clean, sustainable energy and a desire to protect their livelihoods and the marine environment, responded by filing their own permit applications in an effort to have some control over where offshore energy facilities might be located.

 Sea Grant engages with communities